 7. Also in 2003, two rival video game companies merged.
 Square was the company behind Kingdom Hearts and Final Fantasy (among other games) while Enix had versions of Tomb Raider and Riven (again, among lots of other things).
 But in truth, the two companies had been discussing and considering the merger for at least three years.

 9. On March 31, 1946, officials released a tsunami warning in Hawaii and the Aleutian Islands.
-Many thought it was a prank and didn't take the warnings seriously, but when a tsunami did indeed devastate the next day, 165 people were killed.
+Many didn't take the warnings seriously, but when a tsunami did indeed devastate the next day, 165 people were killed.

 10. Another Google incident that wasn't a prank: in 2007, the company sent an e-mail out to its employees at a NYC office warning that a python was loose in the facilities.
 Definitely sounds like a prank, I know, but it was true: an engineer kept a ball python named Kaiser in his cube and Kaiser escaped.
 The e-mail to employees apologized for the awkward timing and assured them that this was no April Fool stunt.